Stedi/jsonata-rs/tests/testsuite/TESTSUITE.md

 # Jsonata Test Suite

+> Note: this directory is a fork from the `jsonata-js` repo here: [jsonata-js/jsonata](https://github.com/jsonata-js/jsonata/tree/master/test/test-suite)

 The data contained in this directory is an attempt at a language neutral test suite for `jsonata`.
 The original test suite (written in Javascript) was transformed into a series of JSON files.